kuhumcst/DanNet/README.md

 * `dn` -> http://www.wordnet.dk/owl/instance/2009/03/instances/
 * `dn_schema` -> http://www.wordnet.dk/owl/instance/2009/03/schema/

-Eventually, all of these new URIs should resolve, which is to say that accessing a resource with a GET request (e.g. through a web browser) should always return data for the resource (or schema) in question.
+Eventually, all of these new URIs should resolve to schema files, which is to say that accessing a resource with a GET request (e.g. through a web browser) should always return data for the resource (or schema) in question.

 Implementation
 --------------